Kenishi/DroidNavi/pyqt-ui/src/README.txt

 BUGS, ISSUES, QUIRKS
 ====================
-* Multicast: If your phone can do multicast but your router/network is blocking the packets.
-Then it won’t be possible use the app at all.
-I’m working on a “Full Multicast Test” that will help figure out if multicast is fully supported and if not, fall back on TCP/IP.
-Either that or just add an option to enable/disable it.
-	If you have this issue, use v1.0 till then, functionally its identical to v1.1.

 * Continual Missed Call Alerts: If you have a missed call on your phone, you will continue to receive alerts about the missed call until you go into Call Log on the phone and clear the status.
 This is not a bug.